CandiceDataAnalyst/King-County-House-Price-Prediction/README.md

 - **Desirable Floor Plans**</p>
 Our analysis highlighted that homes with approximately 2.5 floors command the highest average prices in the market.</p>
-Actionable Insight: Sellers should consider renovating older homes to meet this standard, potentially increasing their market value.
+**Actionable Insight**: Sellers should consider renovating older homes to meet this standard, potentially increasing their market value.
 Conversely, buyers should be prepared to pay a premium for homes with this feature, viewing them as valuable assets in terms of both living experience and future resale value.</p>

 - **The Significance of House Grades**</p>
 We observed a robust positive correlation between the house grade and its price.
 A higher grade unequivocally leads to a higher market price.
 In addition, four models emphasize that grade is one of the factors that significantly affect house prices.</p>
 **Actionable Insight**: Homebuyers should be willing to invest more in houses with a higher grade, expecting better living standards and potentially higher returns in case of a future sale.
 Simultaneously, sellers can undertake improvements to enhance their house's grade, thereby augmenting its market value.</P>

 - **Influential External Factors**</p>
 The unemployment rate, commute time, and median age play pivotal roles in significantly influencing housing prices</p>
-**Actionable Insight**: Buyers could look for areas with lower unemployment rates and reasonable commute times to work, coupled with a favorable median age demographic, to secure a property that promises a good quality of life and appreciation over time." what do you think my findings?
+**Actionable Insight**: Buyers could look for areas with lower unemployment rates and reasonable commute times to work, coupled with a favorable median age demographic, to secure a property that promises a good quality of life and appreciation over time.</p>

 ## Recommendation
 - **Data-Driven Marketing**:</p>